Auditing Services for Labuan Companies — CWC & ENG PLT

 • Labuan captive insurer or captive takaful

-• Labuan bank, investment bank, islamic bank or islamic investment bank
+• Labuan bank, investment bank, Islamic bank or Islamic investment bank

-• Labaun trust company
+• Labuan trust company

-• Labuan leasing company or islamic leasing company
+• Labuan leasing or Islamic leasing company

-• Labuan credit token or islamic credit token company
+• Labuan credit token or Islamic credit token company

-• Labuan factoring or islamic factoring company
+• Labuan factoring or Islamic factoring company

-• Labuan money broker or islamic money broker
+• Labuan money broker or Islamic money broker

 • Labuan fund manager

-• Labuan securities licensee or islamic securities licensee
+• Labuan securities licensee or Islamic securities licensee

-• Labuan fund adminsitrator
+• Labuan fund administrator

 • Labuan company management